8Raouf24/Guerilla/README.md

 cd guerilla

 2. 🐍 Run the game:
-python3 main.py
+python3 game.py

 3. ☠️ Choose the number of players (2–8)

-4. 🧠 Bots will be created automatically if coded in.
+4. 🧠 Choose the number of Bots (you can similate a game between bots only).